iangrunert/iangrunert/_posts/2025-11-06-webkit-windows-port-update-november-2025.markdown

 ---
 layout: post
-title:  "WebKit Windows Port Update - October 2025"
+title:  "WebKit Windows Port Update - November 2025"
 ---

 Just finished attending my third WebKit Contributors meeting, and there were a number of questions regarding the status of the Windows port.
 Seems worthwhile to post an update here, as I didn't give a lightning talk this year.

-If you have any questions - feel free to reach out via the WebKit Slack or email.
+If you have any questions; or if you’d like to join my team and work on/with WebKit (remote US) - reach out via the WebKit Slack or email.

 ### Recap